MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-create-service-items.md

 - Service Contract Line
 - Standard Service Line

-If you manually enter an item number or variant code that's blocked, you'll get an error message that states, "The field contains a value that cannot be found in the related table."
+If you manually enter an item number or variant that's blocked, you'll get an error message that states, "The field contains a value that cannot be found in the related table."

 Additionally, if you have service contracts, service contract quotes, or service orders that include blocked service items or item variants, you can't use the following actions: